Health & Safety

-This page is intended to provide UFCW Canada members and allies, as well as health and safety advocates, with the knowledge and tools needed to proactively identify, assess, control, and – where possible - eliminate hazardous working conditions.
+Accordingly, our union provides members and allies, as well as health and safety advocates, with the tools and resources needed to proactively identify, assess, control, and – where possible - eliminate hazardous working conditions.

-Across the country, UFCW Canada members have the power to speak up about health and safety issues without fear of losing their jobs.
-Educated workers who know their rights possess the knowledge needed to positively shape their workplace and protect the health and safety of themselves and their co-workers.
+Across the country, UFCW Canada members have the power to speak up about health and safety issues without fear of reprisal.
+Workers who know their health and safety rights possess the knowledge needed to positively shape their workplace and protect the health and safety of themselves and their co-workers.

 You can also learn how to form a Joint Health and Safety Committee in your workplace, and read more about UFCW Canada’s Workplace Rights Committee.

 In addition, this section features the latest Health and Safety News for UFCW Canada activists and allies.
 You will also find answers to common questions that UFCW members and allies may have about health and safety issues, and our union’s work in this area.

 What are my health and safety rights as an employee?